 Do you have a passion for travel?
 Subscribe to our biweekly newsletter.
 You will be inspired by our excitement, laugh at our mishaps and learn some tips and tricks for traveling together.

 Please follow us on social media and share the latest updates with your friends!
 Thank you.
-And welcome to our growing blog.
+And welcome to the family

 Follow us here: